Docs Index

 ✅ The default language depends on the language you set up the test in.
 If you chose French/Spanish and English, the email automatically shows in English.

-The "setup email" screen is shown with an arrow pointing towards the "customize this email" button.
+The "preview invitation email" screen with an arrow pointing to the "edit email" option.

-The candidate’s name appears in the list of candidates who have been invited to this test.
+The candidate will receive an invitation from your company containing the link to start the test and their name appears in the list of candidates who have been invited to this test.

 Tracking candidates with statuses